dimitrismistriotis/dimitrismistriotis.github.io/_posts/2018-05-24-red_flags_in_interviews.md

 ## Fast Paced Environment

+Next we discussed the "fast paced environment" terms within the job description sometimes stated with alternatives such as "we move very fast" or we "work hard, play hard" but never "pay hard".

+Recently some of us have encountered a permutation of this which is something in the lines of "... our people stay longer hours every day not because someone forces them but because they really want to...".
+Sometimes all of us want to stay longer in the office: have somewhere to go a bit later, want to finish up something that would take more time to do so in the following day, not want to disrupt the flow, or there is an interesting technology or concept that we want to explore which will later on enhance our careers or capabilities.
+The red flag here exists in the fact that this for a reason unknown happens to "everybody" within the company **and** everyday - perpetually.

+Sometimes this is an attempt to mask problematic project management or the absence of it.
+One of us was told that some days he had to stay longer because some clients were located in the US so had to make late evening phone calls with them.
+It ended up having to start working from 08:00 instead of 09:00 and leaving later, which happened because there was no coordination between teams and nobody wanted to jump in and restructure things.
+When the management was asked on the whys and hows and when this is going to end, that person was referenced to the interview mention that "sometimes blah blah", although the "sometimes" clause was abused.
+As an extra point in that company lots of that overtime was spent waiting for someone to give something, busy waiting in IT terms, something that could have easily been avoided if there was better communication and coordination.

 Socrates: Something else that we recently encountered was the so called "fast paced environment".
 We have very tight deadlines, we move very fast...